Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit guidelines: 'Use this whenever the user wants to find, list, or look up any BW object', and 'prefer this tool over type-specific get/list tools whenever the object name is unknown or a pattern is given.'
-Also explains wildcard usage and object_type filtering.
+Provides clear guidance on when to use this tool (whenever the user wants to find, list, or look up any BW object), how to use wildcards, and when to pass object_type.
+It explicitly advises preferring this over type-specific tools when the name is unknown or a pattern is given.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.